WhiteStyx/NeonTank/README.md

 ## 📂Files description

 ```
-├── ChefDiary                  # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
+├── NeonTank                  # In this Folder, containing all the Unity project files, to be opened by a Unity Editor
    ├── Assets                         #  In this Folder, it contains all our code, assets, scenes, etcwas not automatically created by Unity
-      ├── Prefab                   # In this folder, it contaions preafab
+      ├── Prefab                   # In this folder, it contains preafab
-      ├── Resources                  # In this folder, it contaions all sprites, backgrounds, UI image, etc
+      ├── Resources                  # In this folder, it contains all sprites, backgrounds, UI image, etc
       ├── Scenes                     # In this folder, there are scenes.
 You can open these scenes to play the game via Unity
-      ├── Scripts                     # In this folder, it contaions all script for the games
+      ├── Scripts                     # In this folder, it contains all script for the games
-      ├── SO                         # In this folder, it contaions all Scriptable Object
       ├── TextMeshPro                 # In this folder, it contaions plugin for TextMeshPro
       ├── ....
    ├── ...